Easy, Clean-Eating Cream of Mushroom Soup

 So this is one of those wonderful, easy recipes that really makes my life simpler.
 I use it in many of my recipes that need a creamy, mushroom-flavored base, and it's so much easier, cheaper, and healthier than the store-bought version.
 This soup is even delicious all by itself if you like mushrooms, like I do.
 It seemed perfect for this week and our new future on a farm.
 I thought it was just the right recipe to share with you.
-Let me show you how I made it, and then I'll finish my story.
+Let me show you how I made it.

 - 2 tablespoons coconut oil

 - 2 tablespoons whole wheat flour

 - Start by melting your coconut oil in a medium pan on the stove over medium.